Electrobaryonic axion: hair of neutron stars

 \section{Elusive nature of the axion hair}

 So far, we have shown the axion profiles generated for the one-dimensional slab and on the surface of a neutron star.
 For both cases, the (quasi-)static axion field profile depends on the model parameters and neutron star properties via the combination of $B_{0}\,\mu_{0}/f_{a}$ with the possible neutron star size $R$ enhancement when $\Omega \approx m_a$ [see \eqref{eq:R1mp1-resonance}].
 For a generic axion model with a nonzero coupling to two photons, various astrophysical and lab-based constraints require a large value $f_{a}/\eta>10^{11}\,\text{GeV}$~\cite{PDG}.
 In the ultra-light axion mass regime, which is the focus of our interest, the most stringent constraints originate from star clusters~\cite{Dessert:2020lil}, supernova $\gamma$-rays conversion~\cite{Meyer:2020vzy}, and X-ray conversion in galaxy clusters~\cite{Wouters:2013hua,Marsh:2017yvc,Reynolds:2019uqt}.
-The axion hair is thus highly suppressed even when one considers a magnetar with a large magnetic field and baryon chemical potential.
+The axion hair is thus highly suppressed even when considering a magnetar with a large magnetic field and baryon chemical potential.
 On the other hand, for the particular electrobaryonic axion without an anomalous coupling to two photons or two gluons, the current experimental constraints on the decay constant $f_a$ could be much weaker.
 One may consider a low value of $f_a$ as low as the TeV scale.
 Realizing an axion model without the two-gluon and two-photon couplings can be challenging due to the kinetic and mass mixings between the axion and neutral meson fields in the low-energy chiral Lagrangian.
 Nevertheless, it is possible to adjust model parameters to suppress the axion's two-gluon and two-photon couplings~\cite{Bauer:2020jbp}.

 In this section, we estimate some basic properties of axion hair around the neutron star.
-We compare the energy of axion hair with the averaged dark matter energy density in the universe.
+We compare the energy of axion hair with the average dark matter energy density in the universe.
 We also estimate the axion emission power from a neutron star.
-Furthermore, we discuss how the axion hair back-react to the neutron star magnetic and electric field values.
-Both effects are interesting but still difficult to probe in a realistic setup because of the $1/f_a^2$ suppression factor.
+Furthermore, we discuss how the axion hair back-reacts to the neutron star's magnetic and electric field values.
+Both effects are interesting but challenging to probe in a realistic setup because of the $1/f_a^2$ suppression factor.